Mittxns/lastfm-recent-js/README.md

 # LastFM Recent JS
-LastFM Recent JS is a Javascript file that accesses the Last.FM API through jQuery and JSON to in order to display recently scrobbled tracks on a user's profile.
+LastFM Recent JS is a Javascript file that accesses the Last.FM API through jQuery and JSON in order to display recently scrobbled tracks on a user's profile.

 ##Dependencies